This blog post was written by Peter Lowe, Security Researcher at DNSFilter, in collaboration with Serena Raymond.

 Part of the reason we believe Quad9 did so well in Tom Lawrence’s test is because as a free service, it likely ingested a lot of publicly available threat feeds without setting expiration dates.
 There is nothing wrong with Quad9’s decision to do that as a free service, though it does open users up to false positives.

-Which brings us to the final point that the results of the test only show how well these filtering services stack up to a very small list of outdated threats, meaning a majority of the companies who did well on this test are actually registering false positives.
+Which brings us to the final point that the results of the test only show how well these DNS filtering services stack up to a very small list of outdated threats, meaning a majority of the companies who did well on this test are actually registering false positives.

-[Edit June 4]: Before publishing this blog, I had reached out to ISC SANS regarding their suspicious domain lists and pointing out that the sources are out of date, much as I did above.
+[Edit June 4]: Before publishing this blog, I had reached out to ISC SANS regarding their suspicious domain lists and pointed out that the sources are out of date, much as I did above.
 This morning on June 4, they responded to me and took down the list.

 Johannes B. Ullrich posted the following response on the ISC SANS website: